Ricardo Arjona - Tour USA 2022 "Blanco y Negro" (Black and White)

 BLANCO Y NEGRO AVAILABLE ON ALL PLATFORMS OCTOBER 8th

 MIAMI, Sept.
-29, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The most anticipated tour of 2022 has an on-sale date.
+29, 2021 /PRNewswire/ -- The most anticipated tour of 2022 has an on-sale date.
 This October 8th, tickets will go on sale for the tour of an artist that has left an undeniable mark on the world of Latin American music.

 More than a million and a half music lovers experienced his previous CIRCO SOLEDAD tour live and more than 3 million fans witnessed HECHO A LA ANTIGUA, the most watched streaming concert in the history of Iberic-American music.